openshift/ci-docs/content/en/docs/architecture/ci-operator.md

 The known limitations of hosted clusters are
-* It cannot be used in the e2e tests for the OpenShift core components [web console](https://docs.openshift.com/container-platform/4.12/web_console/web-console-overview.html) and [monitoring](https://docs.openshift.com/container-platform/4.12/welcome/index.html).
+* It cannot be used in the e2e tests for the OpenShift core components, except [web console](https://docs.openshift.com/container-platform/4.12/web_console/web-console-overview.html) and [monitoring](https://docs.openshift.com/container-platform/4.12/welcome/index.html).
-* As the time of writing, HyperShift supports only AWS and the supported versions of the hosted clusters are `4.12+`.
+* As the time of writing, HyperShift supports only AWS and the supported versions of the hosted clusters are between `4.12` and `nightly`.

 Test owners are encouraged to migrate from the [`ipi-aws`](https://steps.ci.openshift.org/workflow/ipi-aws) workflow to the [hypershift-hostedcluster-workflow](https://steps.ci.openshift.org/workflow/hypershift-hostedcluster-workflow)